Numerical evidence for marginal scaling at the integer quantum Hall transition: Introduction

 To sum up, the IQHT sets itself apart from other Anderson transitions in two ways: (i) A significant apparent variability of numerical estimates of $\nu$ across different models assumed to be in the same universality class; (ii) A very small (and possibly vanishing\citep{Amado-Numerical-2011, Nuding-Localization-2015, Puschmann-Integer-2019}) leading irrelevant exponent $|y|$.

 Although (i) might be rationalized by finite size effects or the occurrence of novel universality classes, there is a more radical and intriguing alternative explanation: What if the conventional paradigm of a critical fixed point with linear beta functions does not apply to the IQHT?
-In Ref.~[\onlinecite{Zirnbauer2019}], Zirnbauer proposed a solvable conformal field theory for the IQHT, which, in striking contrast to other Anderson transitions, comes without relevant or irrelevant perturbations.
+In Ref.~\onlinecite{Zirnbauer2019}, Zirnbauer proposed a concrete conformal field theory (CFT) for the IQHT, which, in striking contrast to all other proposals comes without relevant or irrelevant perturbations.
 All physically allowed perturbations turn out to be {\it marginal}, implying $\nu^{-1} = 0$ and $y = 0$.
-The theory moreover predicts the concrete value $\sigma_{xx}^\ast = 2/\pi \approx 0.6366$ for the longitudinal conductivity at the fixed point.
-These results were partially based on earlier developments.\citep{Bondesan-Pure-2014, Bondesan-Gaussian-2017}
+The theory moreover predicts the specific fixed-point value

+for the longitudinal conductivity, which is related to one of the coupling constants in the theory.
+These results were partially based on earlier developments. \citep{Bondesan-Pure-2014, Bondesan-Gaussian-2017}

-In this work, we explore the consequences of such a marginal scaling scenario on the level of the flow equations and present numerical evidence for its validity.
+In this work, we explore the consequences of such a {\it marginal scaling} scenario on the level of the RG flow equations, and present numerical evidence for its validity.
 We set the stage by discussing the form of the sub-leading terms on the right-hand sides of the flow equations (\ref{eq:beta_xy_linear}) once the linear terms vanish (Sec.~\ref{sec:flow}).
 Along the critical line $\delta_+=0$, the equation for $\delta_-$ can be solved analytically.
-The result is a logarithmically slow flow of $\sigma_{xx}(L)$ towards its fixed point value $\sigma_{xx}^\ast=2/\pi$, governed by a single universal number.
+The result is a logarithmically slow flow of $\sigma_{xx}(L)$ towards its fixed point value $\sigma_{xx}^\ast = 2/\pi$, governed by a single universal number \bs{awaiting prediction from the CFT.\cite{Zirnbauer-Marginal-CFT-perturbations-2021}}

-Using simulations of the well-established CC network model\cite{Chalker-Percolation-1988} and a much less studied two-channel generalization, \cite{Lee-Chalker-PRL1994, Lee-Chalker-PRB1994} (described in Sec.~\ref{sec:models}), we confirm this scaling prediction in Sec.~\ref{sec:sigma}.
-Unlike all previously studied models, as system size increases towards the thermodynamic limit, the two-channel network model approaches the fixed-point conductivity from above, $\sigma_{xx}(L) > \sigma_{xx}^\ast$.
-We also show that the proposed scaling is consistently found for a disordered 2d Dirac model.\cite{Sbierski2020c}
+Using simulations of the well-established CC network model \cite{Chalker-Percolation-1988} and its much less studied two-channel generalization, \cite{Lee-Chalker-PRL1994, Lee-Chalker-PRB1994} (described in Sec.~\ref{sec:models}), we confirm the marginal scaling prediction in Sec.~\ref{sec:sigma} \bs{and give a quantiative estimate for the universal coefficient described above}.
+It is important that, unlike all previously studied models, the two-channel network model approaches the fixed-point conductivity from above, $\sigma_{xx}(L) > \sigma_{xx}^\ast$ as system size increases towards the thermodynamic limit.